CineLibri: History

 The festival started in 2015, and was held in Sofia, Plovdiv and Varna in its first year.
 Among the honorary guests were the writer Margaret Mazzantini and the director and actor Sergio Castellitto.

 In 2016, five more cities joined the event, and the CineLibri Prize went to French literary critic Frédéric Beigbeder.

 In 2017 the festival was held in Sofia and 10 other cities.
 For the first time, a winner was announced out of a film competition list.
 The winner was nominated by an independent international jury consisting of Bruno Coulais, Keira Chaplin, Doriana Leondeff and Ilian Djevelekov.
 Rosso Istanbul directed by Ferzan Özpetek won the award for best film adaptation.
 The Award for Entire Contribution went to the European director Volker Schlöndorff, who presented in Sofia his latest film, Return to Montauk.

 Among the guests of the festival in 2017 was David Grossman, whose novel A Horse Walks into a Bar won the 2017 Man Booker International Prize.

-In 2018 an international jury including Herman Koch, David Foenkinos, Michael McKell, Andy Deliana and Martichka Bozhilova in her capacity of president, bestowed the CineLibri award for best adaptation of the year on the film See You Up There (Au revoir là-haut) directed by Albert Dupontel.
+In 2018, the CineLibri award for best adaptation of the year was presented to See You Up There (Au revoir là-haut) directed by Albert Dupontel.
 The honorary Cinelibri Award for Entire Contribution went to the British novelist and screenwriter Ian McEwan, who presented the film On Chesil Beach directed by Dominic Cooke.
-McEwan, who was also awarded the honorary title "Doctor Honoris Causa" of Sofia University "St. Kliment Ohridski", delivered an academic speech on "Freedom of Expression".

-In 2019, Christopher Lambert, in his capacity of jury’s president, bestowed the grand prize for the best literary adaptation upon the cinematic masterpiece of South Korea and Japan Burning (2018) adapted from the short story Burning Barn by the Japanese author Haruki Murakami.
-David Lagercrantz, Radu Mihaileanu, Loredana Cannata and Irini Jambonas were the other jury members.
+In 2019, the grand prize was presented to Burning (2018)' adapted from the short story Burning Barn by Haruki Murakami.
+The jury included David Lagercrantz, Radu Mihăileanu, Loredana Cannata and Irini Jambonas.

-CineLibri Best Literary Adaptation Award 2020 was bestowed on the film Berlin Alexanderplatz (2020), co-production of Germany, Netherlands, France and Canada, adapted from the eponymous novel by Alfred Döblin.
-The legendary film director and screenwriter Jean-Jacques Annaud was an honorable chairman of the jury presented by Mika Kaurismäki, Santiago Amigorena, Babis Makridis, Snezhina Petrova and Milko Lazarov.

-The seventh edition of CineLibri International Book&Movie Festival (CineLibri IFF), which selects and shows the most impressive adaptations of literary works annually, was held between October 2-31 in Sofia and seven other Bulgarian cities under the motto “Divine Comedy” on the occasion of 700 years since the death of Dante Alighieri.